rstraub/rstraub.github.io/README.md

 # Blog

 I write about Software Craftsmanship.
 All blogs are published on www.codecraftr.nl.
-New content published monthly.
+New content published every month.